 I travel between the US and India frequently.
-I have a trading software I run on my desktop and have a 4 monitor display.
-While in the US it takes only 5-10 seconds initially for my charts to load when I run my trading application.
-However, when I open the same application while in India – same setup, 1 desktop with 4 monitors – the same file takes anywhere from 1.5 minutes to 55 minutes to load.
+I have trading software I run on my desktop and have a four monitor display.
+While in the US, it takes only 5-10 seconds initially for my charts to load when I run my trading application.
+However, when I open the same application in India – same setup, one desktop with four monitors – the same file takes anywhere from 1.5 minutes to 55 minutes to load.

 Please note the setup in India and the US are identical, and the files I run are also the same.
-In fact the system in India is more powerful than the one in the US, so that is not the issue.
+The system in India is more powerful than the one in the US, so that is not the issue.
 However, I feel running the application remotely and viewing it locally might be the solution.

 I am interested to know more about your services.
-I am currently in India but have a US number you can call me at: 408-XXX-XXXX.
-I am 10 hours and 30 minutes ahead of EST. If you provide me a number and a contact person’s name, it will be easier for me to call than you to reach me.
+I am currently in India but have a US number.
+You can call me at 408-XXX-XXXX.
+I am 10 hours and 30 minutes ahead of EST. If you provide me with a number and a contact person’s name, it will be easier to call than you to reach me.

 I appreciate your response at your earliest convenience.

 Thank you for contacting Atlantic.Net.
 Based on your description, you seem to be experiencing latency issues.
 I would recommend conducting a speed test to determine whether or not our services will be a viable option for you.
 This can be done by visiting https://www.atlantic.net/speed-test/.
 Once at the website, please select the location and use the test IP address.
 Should you have any further questions, please respond to this email.
 I’ve also listed several links below that may assist you with answering other questions.